vega/vega-datasets/datapackage.md

 ### path
 uniform-2d.json
 ### description
-A synthetic dataset of 500 two-dimensional points (u, v) sampled from a bivariate uniform distribution.
-The data is centered near the origin (u: 0.015, v: -0.013) with ranges spanning approximately [-0.5, 0.5] in both dimensions.
+Five hundred paired coordinates (u, v) sampled from a bivariate uniform distribution.
+Centered near the origin (u: 0.015, v: -0.013) with ranges spanning approximately [-0.5, 0.5] in both dimensions.
 The standard deviation of u is 0.277 and v is 0.276, showing a relatively equal spread.
 The variables exhibit negligible correlation (-0.019), suggesting independence, as expected for a uniform distribution.
 The range of u is [-0.499, 0.500] and v is [-0.500, 0.498].
-This dataset's characteristics make it suitable for uniform distributions and as a contrast to normally distributed data
+A contrast to normally distributed data in `normal-2d.json` .

 ### schema